appgate/sdp-prom-monitoring/README.md

 # AppGate monitoring
 This is the docker compose stack for a quick setup monitoring with AppGate SDP.
-Automation of the initial configuration will be more and more automated, so stay tuned.
+Instrumentation is done via the AppGate APi, and all the metrics are established through a translation of gathered information.
+The metrics are a subset of the AppGate appliance's on-board prometheus exporter (snmp-exporter).
+Despite the simplicity of the information, we have found that these metrics offer a good basis to build a system state view and actionable events.

+>Logging, log message, request and message tracing is not part this work.

+This is currently been worked on.

 ## introduction